rpidproject/puppet/README.md

     > * Open Security Group
     > * use the keypair created in step 4
 6. Be sure to edit the `data/site.yaml` in your cloned fork of the puppet repo to supply your prefix and Server IP Addresses and commit and push these changes to GitHub (see step 3 under "Step 2 Personalize the Repository" above)
-7. From the root of your cloned GitHub repo run `scripts/puppify <your forked github repo> <path/to/awskeyfile> <elastic ip> rpid` to setup the main RPID testbed server
+7. From the root of your cloned GitHub repo run `scripts/puppify <your forked github repo> <path/to/awskeyfile> <elastic ip> rpid [gpgkeyid]` to setup the main RPID testbed server.
+(If you are using encrypted secrets, your GPG key id should be passed as the optional last parameter to the puppify script.)
-8. From the root of your cloned GitHub repo run `scripts/puppify <your forked github repo> <path/to/awskeyfile> <elastic ip> monitor` to setup the monitoring server
+8. From the root of your cloned GitHub repo run `scripts/puppify <your forked github repo> <path/to/awskeyfile> <elastic ip> monitor [gpgkeyid]` to setup the monitoring server.
+(If you are using encrypted secrets, your GPG key id should be passed as the optional last parameter to the puppify script.)

 #### Local Server: Bootstrap a non AWS server
 1. Be sure to edit the `data/site.yaml` in your cloned fork of the puppet repo to supply your prefix and Server IP Addresses and commit and push these changes to GitHub (see step 3 under "Step 2 Personalize the Repository" above)
 2. scp the bootstrap script to your server, under a user with sudo access